Continuous integration and continuous deployment in SourceCraft

 The workflows section lists CI/CD workflows.

-A workflow helps to organize tasks related to a certain CI/CD stage into a logical sequence.
-For example, you can run one workflow to build, test, or otherwise check your code, and another one, for release.
+A workflow helps you organize tasks related to a certain CI/CD stage into a logical sequence.

-For more information, see the CI/CD reference Workflows.
+For more information, see Workflows in the CI/CD reference.

 Tasks